Andy Pollock

 ,

-• 2016: Andy successfully led efforts to kill legislation that would have allowed cities to take over control of local libraries, threatening privacy protections and First Amendment rights.
+• 2016.
+Andy successfully directed efforts to kill legislation that would have allowed cities to take over control of local libraries, threatening privacy protections, and First Amendment rights.

-• 2012: Andy took a lead role in drafting and advocating for LB1115, a bill introduced by Speaker Mike Flood of Norfolk.
-As amended, the bill creates opportunities for natural gas pipeline development projects in rural areas through collaborative efforts by natural gas utilities, cities, and area businesses.
+• 2012.
+Andy took a lead role in drafting and advocating for LB1115, a bill introduced by Speaker Mike Flood of Norfolk.
+As amended, the bill created opportunities for natural gas pipeline development projects in rural areas through collaborative efforts by natural gas utilities, cities, and area businesses.

-• 2010: Representing the Nebraska Energy Export Association, Andy played a key role in passing LB1048, which opens Nebraska’s markets to wind energy development.
-Andy, together with other lawyers in the firm, drafted the entirety of provisions that restructure the system for taxing wind energy production.
+• 2010.
+Representing the Nebraska Energy Export Association, Andy played a key role in passing LB1048, which opened Nebraska’s markets to wind energy development.
+Andy, together with other lawyers in the firm, drafted the entirety of provisions that restructured the system for taxing wind energy production.

 • Nebraska Chamber of Commerce & Industry